Analysis of Shakira's musical work: Cultural Context

 At the University of San Carlos Guatemala, several graduates in communication sciences carried out an analysis of Shakira's lyrics..

-From the beginning of her career in the 90's Shakira was a topic debated among music critics from Latin America and the United States, her fusion of cultures musical style was something very attractive for her, some saw her as a woman who was inspiring others. other women in the industry in a lyrical way expressing her feelings, the fusion of rhythms by her Lebanese descent and how she differentiated herself from other Latin pop artists expressing that Shakira had a personal stamp.
+From the beginning of her career in the 90's, Shakira's discography was a subject analyzed among music critics from both Latin America and the United States.
+Her fusion of musical styles spanning across multiple cultures was an integral part of her artistic identity, and audiences viewed her as a genuine woman who sought to inspire and uplift others through her music.
+She has helped to shape the genre of modern Latin pop through the fusion of rhythms by her Lebanese descent and her unique songwriting, which helped to differentiate and distinguish herself from other Latin pop artists, expressing that Shakira had a personal stamp.
 In many universities, research work has been carried out on an analysis of Shakira's music, whether it be lyrics or sounds.
 The academic book "Musical imagiNation: U.S. "Colombian identity and the Latin music boom" explores the artistic work of various celebrities, especially the Colombian singer Shakira.
 Several magazines, especially "Cultures", make a greater analysis of Shakira's multiculturalism and how this has impacted several countries around the world, exposing her fans to listen to sounds from different countries.
 The newspaper "The New York Times" expressed that "If her songs had not become international pop hits, Shakira would have been praised as an innovator in alternative Latin rock" calling her work "The Shakira Dialectic".